SuzanTurner/clipd/README.md

 ---

 # Author
-> Made with love and --force by Yadhnika Wakde
+Made with love and --force by Yadhnika Wakde

-“Because sometimes, Jupyter is just too much.”